dimitarnn/PythonTicTacToe/Doc/Game logic algorithm description.md

 ## Game Logic

-This sections describes how the computer opponent selects the next move on the board.
+This sections describes how the computer simulates the opponent selecting the next move on the board.
 It must be noted that there are many implementations available.
 For the sake of simplicity the **Min-Max Algorithm** was chosen.